aflaxman/dp_2020_census/methods.md

 Our Evaluation Approach
 -----------------------

-1. We calculated residuals (DP count minus exact count) and summarized their distribution by its median absolute error (MAE) for total count (TC) and age/race/ethnicity stratified count (SC) at the state, county, and enumeration-district level.
+1. We calculated residuals (DP count minus precise count) and summarized their distribution by its median absolute error (MAE) for total count (TC) and age/race/ethnicity stratified count (SC) at the state, county, and enumeration-district level.
 We also summarized